 \underline{Sur} (Strong's 5493) = to remove to the side (Dan.
 11:31, 12:11).

 Note two Hebrew words for "sanctuary".

-Miqdash (Strong's 4720) = general term for any temple, pagan or godly (Dan.
+Migdash (Strong's 4720) = general term for any temple, pagan or godly (Dan.
 8:11).

 Qodesh (Stong's 6944) = only used for the temple of God (Dan.
 8:13-14).

 8:11 Yea, he (masc., the Pagan Rome-horn) magnified himself (["gadal"] See v.9) even to the Prince of the host (note: referring to Christ's crucifixion in 31 AD, about 200 years after Antiochus Epiphanes was dead, see Ps.
-2:1, Acts 4:26-28), and by (actually "from") him [masc., from Pagan Rome (not "from" the Prince)] the daily (note: "daily" is a noun, referring to the continual counterfeit, self-exalting ["gadal"], pagan worship style [not the Prince's heavenly ministry]) sacrifice (note: "sacrifice" is italicized because it's a word supplied by the translators that is not in the original Hebrew text, supposedly to add clarity to the verse, but in this case it's a misleading mistake) was taken away (Heb. "rum" = lifted up and exalted) [note: meaning the continual counterfeit, self-exalting ["gadal"], pagan worship style was "lifted up and exalted" by Pagan Rome, because whenever Rome conquered a new country the Romans brought all the pagan gods of that country to the Pantheon ("pan" = all, "theon" = gods) to be worshiped there], and the place of his [pagan Rome's] sanctuary (Heb. "migdash", the pagan Pantheon Temple specifically, and the city of Rome generally [and not the Prince's heavenly sanctuary, which would be a "godesh"]) was cast down. (by Emperor Constantine in 330 AD [in fulfillment of the 360year "a time" prophecy in Dan.
+2:1, Acts 4:26-28), and by (actually "from") him [masc., from Pagan Rome (not "from" the Prince)] the daily (note: "daily" is a noun, referring to the continual counterfeit, self-exalting ["gadal"], pagan worship style [not the Prince's heavenly ministry]) sacrifice (note: "sacrifice" is italicized because it's a word supplied by the translators that is not in the original Hebrew text, supposedly to add clarity to the verse, but in this case it's a misleading mistake) was taken away (Heb. "rum" = lifted up and exalted) [note: meaning the continual counterfeit, self-exalting ["gadal"], pagan worship style was "lifted up and exalted" by Pagan Rome, because whenever Rome conquered a new country the Romans brought all the pagan gods of that country to the Pantheon ("pan" = all, "theon" = gods) to be worshiped there], and the place of his [pagan Rome's] sanctuary (Heb. "miqdash", the pagan Pantheon Temple specifically, and the city of Rome generally [and not the Prince's heavenly sanctuary, which would be a "qodesh"]) was cast down (by Emperor Constantine in 330 AD [in fulfillment of the 360-year "a time" prophecy in Dan.
 11:24], and also by many wars between the pagans for control of the city up to 508 AD).

-(8:12) And (from 496 to 508 AD) an host (masculine, Clovis and the pagan armies of the Franks-France, which are not the subject of this verse) was given (feminine, meaning "it" the real subject of this verse; the same Papal Rome "it" as v.10.) "him" (a wrongly supplied masculine word.) against the daily (note: "daily" is a noun, referring to the continual counterfeit, self-exalting ["gadal"], pagan worship style [not the Prince's heavenly ministry]) sacrifice (note: "sacrifice" is italicized because it's a word supplied by the translators that is not in the original Hebrew text, supposedly to add clarity to the verse, but in this case it's a misleading mistake) by reason of transgression (the union of Papal Church & pagan State beginning in 538 AD) and it (fem.
-Papal Rome, with the aid of its pagan State armies) cast down the truth to the ground; and it (fem.
-Papal Rome, with the aid of its pagan State armies) practiced, and prospered. (for 1260 years from 538 AD to 1798 AD) 8:13 Then I heard one saint speaking, and another saint said unto that certain saint which spake, How long shall be (duration of time) the vision [chazown-flow of history, from Medo-Persia thru Papal Rome] concerning the daily (the continual counterfeit, self-exalting ["gadal"], pagan worship style, from Medo-Persia through Papal Rome) sacrifice, (wrongly supplied word) and the transgression of desolation (the union of Papal Church & pagan State from 538 AD to 1798 AD) to give [Heb. "making" = an on-going activity] both the sanctuary [Heb.
-Qodesh = God's sanctuary; both earthly (destroyed by Nebuchadnezzar in 605 BC, and again by pagan Rome in 70 AD), and heavenly (the truth "cast down" by papal Rome)] and the host (God's people) to be trodden under foot?
+(8:12) And (from 496 to 508 AD) an host (masc., Clovis and the pagan armies of the Franks-France, which are not the subject of this verse) was given (fem., meaning "it" the real subject of this verse; the same Papal Rome "it" as v.10, and not the wrongly supplied "him") against the daily (note: "daily" is a noun, referring to the continual counterfeit, self-exalting ["gadal"], pagan worship style [not the Prince's heavenly ministry]) sacrifice (note: "sacrifice" is talicized because it's a word supplied by the translators that is not in the original Hebrew text, supposedly to add clarity to the verse, but in this case it's a misleading mistake) by reason of transgression (the union of Papal Church & pagan State beginning in 538 AD), and tit (fem.
+Papal Rome, with the aid of its pagan State armies) cast down the truth to the ground; and tem.
+Papal Rome) practiced, and prospered (for 1260 years from 538 AD to 1798 AD).

+8:13 Then I heard one saint speaking, and another saint said unto that certain saint which spake, How long (duration of time) shall be the vision [chazown-flow of history, from Medo-Persia through Papal Rome] concerning the daily (the continual counterfeit, self-exalting ["gadal"], pagan worship style, from Medo-Persia through Papal Rome) sacrifice, and the transgression of desolation (the union of Papal Church & pagan State from 538 AD to 1798 AD), to give [Heb. "making" = an on-going activity] both the sanctuary [Heb.
+Qodesh = God's sanctuary, both earthly (destroyed by Nebuchadnezzar in 605 BC, and again by pagan Rome in 70 AD), and heavenly (the truth "cast down" by papal Rome)] and the host (God's people) to be trodden under foot?